New energy labels since 1 March 2021

-The EU's new, stricter regulation on energy consumption labelling comes into force on 1 March 2021.
-This is the result of technical developments and changes in consumer behaviour.
+The EU’s new, stricter regulation on energy consumption labelling came into force on 1 March 2021.
+This regulation was adopted into Swiss law with the revision of the Federal Energy Efficiency Ordinance and is the result of technical developments and changes in consumer behaviour.

-The changes to energy labels for household appliances will affect washing machines, washer-dryers (washing and drying in one appliance), dishwashers and refrigerators/freezers (incl. wine coolers) first.
+Changes to energy labels for household appliances has affected dishwashers, refrigerators and freezers (including wine coolers), washing machines and washer-dryers (washing and drying in a single appliance).
 Further product categories will follow over the next few years.

 More transparency in appliance comparisons

 The EU energy labels have been used successfully since 1995.
 Consumers are familiar with them and take them into account when deciding which product to buy.
 The introduction of the energy labels promoted competition and supported innovative developments in the industry.
-Appliances became more and more efficient, with the scale being extended from A–G to A+/A++ or even A+++ depending on the product category.
+Appliances became increasingly efficient, to such an extent that the previous scale from A to G was extended to A+/A++ or even A+++, depending on the product category.
 As a result, it has become more difficult for consumers to identify the best products.

-The introduction of the new energy label – with a return to the familiar, but also standardised, energy efficiency scale from A (the best) to G (the worst) – will once again ensure transparency in appliance comparisons.
+The introduction of the new energy label – with a return to the familiar, but also standardised, energy efficiency scale from A (the best) to G (the worst) – has once again ensured greater transparency for appliance comparisons.

 Simplified access to information

-Like the old energy labels, the new labels also provide information about further product characteristics of an appliance.
-More extensive appliance information can now be conveniently accessed via a smartphone by scanning the QR code on the label (link to European product database «EPREL»).
+Like the old energy labels, the new labels also provide information about other product characteristics of an appliance.
+More extensive appliance information can be accessed conveniently via a smartphone by scanning the QR code on the label (link to "EPREL" European product database).
 However, this only applies to models that are also sold in the EU.
-The introduction of the new energy label – with a return to the familiar, but also standardised, energy efficiency scale from A (the best) to G (the worst) – will once again ensure transparency in appliance comparisons

 Ecodesign guidelines for a more circular economy